Second Industrial Revolution: Maritime technology

 Highly efficient multiple expansion steam engines began being used on ships, allowing them to carry less coal than freight.
 The oscillating engine was first built by Aaron Manby and Joseph Maudslay in the 1820s as a type of direct-acting engine that was designed to achieve further reductions in engine size and weight.
 Oscillating engines had the piston rods connected directly to the crankshaft, dispensing with the need for connecting rods.
 To achieve this aim, the engine cylinders were not immobile as in most engines, but secured in the middle by trunnions which allowed the cylinders themselves to pivot back and forth as the crankshaft rotated, hence the term oscillating.

 It was John Penn, engineer for the Royal Navy who perfected the oscillating engine.
 One of his earliest engines was the grasshopper beam engine.
 In 1844 he replaced the engines of the Admiralty yacht, with oscillating engines of double the power, without increasing either the weight or space occupied, an achievement which broke the naval supply dominance of Boulton & Watt and Maudslay, Son & Field.
 Penn also introduced the trunk engine for driving screw propellers in vessels of war.
 (1846) and (1848) were the first ships to be fitted with such engines and such was their efficacy that by the time of Penn's death in 1878, the engines had been fitted in 230 ships and were the first mass-produced, high-pressure and high-revolution marine engines.

 The revolution in naval design led to the first modern battleships in the 1870s, evolved from the ironclad design of the 1860s.
 The Devastation-class turret ships were built for the British Royal Navy as the first class of ocean-going capital ship that did not carry sails, and the first whose entire main armament was mounted on top of the hull rather than inside it.

 Rubber

-The vulcanization of rubber, by American Charles Goodyear and Englishman Thomas Hancock in the 1840s paved the way for a growing rubber industry, especially the manufacture of rubber tyres.
+The vulcanization of rubber, by American Charles Goodyear and Englishman Thomas Hancock in the 1840s paved the way for a growing rubber industry, especially the manufacture of rubber tires.

 John Boyd Dunlop developed the first practical pneumatic tyre in 1887 in South Belfast.
-Willie Hume demonstrated the supremacy of Dunlop's newly invented pneumatic tyres in 1889, winning the tyre's first ever races in Ireland and then England.
+Willie Hume demonstrated the supremacy of Dunlop's newly invented pneumatic tires in 1889, winning the tyre's first ever races in Ireland and then England.

-Dunlop's development of the pneumatic tyre arrived at a crucial time in the development of road transport and commercial production began in late 1890.
+Dunlop's development of the pneumatic tire arrived at a crucial time in the development of road transport and commercial production began in late 1890.